Pageviews past week

 --called an aunt and a cousin

---fed my sourdough start
+--fed my sourdough start--washed off some shelves

 --cleaned out my lazy Susan in the kitchen